Option I (Thesis)

 The Option I thesis program requires a minimum of 30 credit hours, including 20-24 hours of online graduate coursework, and a thesis of 6-10 hours.
 A minimum of 15 hours, including the thesis, must be taken in agronomy.
 The thesis is the capstone course for your degree and should show your best academic work.

 The student and advisor jointly determine class selections to fit the student's educational and career objectives.
-Each student should coordinate with their faculty advisor to complete and file a Memorandum of Courses (MOC) about midway through the program.
+Each student should initiate communication and coordinate with their faculty advisor to complete and file a Memorandum of Courses (MOC) about midway through the program.
 The only required courses are the Master's thesis and general seminar requirements.
 Otherwise, there is no set plan of study and course selection is driven by the student and advisor.

 - Bachelor's degree from an accredited college or university, preferably in agronomy or a closely related field, with an undergraduate GPA of 3.0 or higher.